microsoftarchive/iot-journey/docs/articles/introduction-to-IoT-security.md

 A good starting point for considering IoT security is to ensure that you are aware of the potential points of weakness in the system.
 The following diagram illustrates a generic IoT architecture, encompassing many devices interacting with a set of monitoring and control services running in the cloud.

-In this diagram, devices are the individual items of hardware that are located in the field.
-They can have varying levels of complexity, but typically report status information and may respond to commands.
-A field gateway is a device, appliance, or more general-purpose server that acts as a communications enabler, device control system, or local data processing hub.
+This diagram is an abstraction of the system described in the document [What is an IoT Solution?][what-is-an-iot-solution].
+The data from devices is typically passed to the services that comprise the IoT system through a field gateway and/or a cloud gateway.
+Commands from the IoT system services flow in the other direction.
 As an example, a smart car could be considered to be a field gateway with its own local control software gathering data from individual devices located on the vehicle, monitoring them, and sending commands back to them.
-A field gateway, or individual devices, might need to communicate with a remote control system that controls and coordinates actions across different sites.
-This could be achieved by connecting to the services that implement this control system directly or through a cloud gateway.
-A cloud gateway can act as a regional hub implementing some autonomous regional services.
 The connection between a field gateway and/or local devices with a cloud gateway could be static or dynamic.
 For example, a field gateway that roams (such as a smart car) might switch to different cloud gateways as it changes location.

 ![Generic IoT Architecture][generic-iot-model]